 With middle mile delivery, you can perform on-demand service that would be a big boost to the delivery process.
 Such flexible delivery service may help providers to mobilize whenever the need arises.
 Eventually, it accelerates the distribution process and efficient delivery operations are easy to perform.

-What Organizations Adopting Middle Mile Delivery and How?
+Real-World Examples of Companies Adopting Middle Mile Delivery

 Various organizations are opting for middle mile delivery.
 Here we will take the instances of Walmart and Amazon.